AB. ROSCOE

 Abigail Roscoe is a Mexican Canadian illustrator, writer, and multidisciplinary artist based in Vancouver, BC.
 She is proudly queer, autistic, disabled, and a visually impaired advocate whose creative practice reflect an intersectional approach to art.
 Her work is also shaped by her experience of becoming physically disabled in 2021 and losing vision in her left eye to glaucoma in 2025.

-Abigail’s story is one of resilience, reinvention, and creative persistence.
 In 2017, she moved to the Netherlands to study illustration and animation, earning her bachelor’s degree in design while also delving into photography and creative writing.
 Her passion for art, animals, and mythology has always guided her work- if she hadn’t become an illustrator, she would have studied biology or folklore.
 Instead, she found a way to merge these passions into a unique visual language.
 Despite major changes to her health and life path, Abigail continues to do what she loves now more than ever.

 She has worked with the Caribou Conservation Alliance (formerly CCBF) on educational materials since the organisation’s early days, while also illustrating and editing children’s books.
 Her debut children’s book, Yuka’s Way Home, was developed in collaboration with a Sami Indigenous reindeer herder in Northern Norway to ensure respectful and accurate storytelling.
 After becoming physically disabled, Abigail adapted her creative process, further strengthening her commitment to inclusive storytelling and ecological education.